infomaniac50/SimplyKnock/readmes/SimplyKnock_readme.txt

 Simply Knock implements a custom SKSE function GetLinkedDoor() that sidesteps this problem and provides this missing piece of information to make the rest of this mod possible.

-If you would like to use Simply Knock's SKSE implementation of GetLinkedDoor(), feel free to use any of the code found in simplyknock_skse_plugin(https://github.com/chesko256/SimplyKnock/tree/master/simplyknock_skse_plugin) when creating your own SKSE plug-in.
+If you would like to use Simply Knock's SKSE implementation of GetLinkedDoor(), feel free to use any of the code found in simplyknock_skse_plugin(https://github.com/anonymousthing/SimplyKnock/tree/master/simplyknock_skse_plugin) when creating your own SKSE plug-in.
 It is free for anyone to use.

-Compatibility
+Compatibility (oldrim - to be updated for SSE)
 -------------
 * Confirmed as compatible with the following mods:
   * No Psychic Lock Knowledge(http://www.nexusmods.com/skyrim/mods/44115) - The door menu does not betray the difficulty of the lock.